Resolved Photometry of Vesta Reveals Physical Properties of Crater Regolith: Data set

-We used clear filter images that are calibrated to reflectance ($r_{\rm F}$ in Eq.~\ref{eq:rad_fac}) as described by \citet{S13}.
+We used clear filter images that are calibrated to reflectance ($r_{\rm F}$ in Eq.~\ref{eq:rad_fac}) as described by \citet{S13,S14}\footnote{Here, the journal version of this paper omits a reference to the 2014 paper, but the 2013 paper only describes the calibration of clear filter images to radiance.
+The 2014 paper describes how to calibrate clear filter images to reflectance.}.
 Apart from the clear filter, the FC observed the surface through 7 narrow band filters.
 We do not include these in our analysis for the following reason.
 FC color images are affected by a particular type of in-field stray light resulting from the close proximity of an interference filter to the reflective surface of the diffracting CCD \citep{Si11}.
 The added signal amounts to up to 10-20\% in the center of fully illuminated images.
 The exact distribution of this stray light depends on the scene imaged, which severely complicates any photometric analysis.
 No algorithm has been developed yet that can satisfactorily remove this stray light.
 As the clear filter is not of the interference type, its images are not affected by this problem and stray light appears to be negligible.
 Images were projected with the USGS Integrated Software for Imagers and Spectrometers ISIS3 \citep{A04,B12}, using a shape model based on observations up to and including {\it LAMO} \citep{G11}.
 As such, the shape model has a higher nominal resolution than any of the images used in this analysis.
 We use the equirectangular (equidistant cylindrical) projection for terrain around the equator and the polar stereographic projection for terrain below $-30^\circ$ latitude.
 Before images were projected, they were first registered to the shape model to correct for small pointing errors in the SPICE kernels\footnote{See \texttt{http://naif.jpl.nasa.gov/naif/} for more information on SPICE.}.
 This was achieved by correlating the FC image with a simulated image of Vesta with a Lambert surface, calculated as the cosine of the incidence angle derived from the shape model.
 These pointing errors are often in the order of a few image pixels, and this intermediate registration step reduced them to less than a pixel.
 The projection of each image was visually inspected, and rejected if registration was not successful.
 All coordinates in this paper are given in the ``Claudia'' system \citep{R12}.